Frequently Asked Questions

 Is an English proficiency exam required for admission to the LLM program?

-Yes, each applicant must prove English language proficiency.
+Yes, each international applicant must prove English language proficiency.
 Either the TOEFL or IELTS is acceptable for admission to the LLM program.
 If an applicant has completed a higher education degree where the language of instruction is English, they may request a waiver of the exam score requirement.

 What are the University of Oregon’s ETS TOEFL institution codes?